Credit Card Billing Errors

 - If it is determined that there was an error or that you don't owe the amount you're being held responsible for, the card issuer must credit your account and remove any finance charges or late fees relating to the amount not owed.
 For any amount still owed, you have the right to an explanation and to copies of documents that prove you owe the money.
 If the bill is correct, you must be told in writing what you owe and why.
 You will owe the amount disputed plus any finance charges.

-There are a number of non-profit and non-commercial organizations that provide credit information and assistance to consumers.
-Check out the National Consumer Law Center and U.S. Citizens for Fair Credit Card Terms.
+There are a number of nonprofit and noncommercial organizations that provide credit information and assistance to consumers, such as the National Consumer Law Center.

 So, now that you know all this, let's find out what it takes to qualify for a credit card in the first place.